Mullingar: History

 The town developed at a fording point on the River Brosna.
 Evidence of ancient settlement within Mullingar include records of a motte-and-bailey castle, a tower house known as Mullingar Castle, a number of fortified houses and several water mills.
 The town's Irish name, An Muileann gCearr meaning a "wry or left-handed mill", refers to one of these mills.

 Former monastic settlements, founded in Mullingar, included the Augustinian Priory of St. Mary (established by the Bishop of Meath in 1227) and a Dominican friary (reputedly established by the Nugent family in 1237).
 The sites of these two monasteries, which were "dissolved" in the 16th century, were in ruin by the late 17th century.

 When County Westmeath was formed in the 1540s, with the passing of the Counties of Meath and Westmeath Act 1543, Mullingar became the "shire town" for the newly formed county.
 It was also a garrison town, following the completion of Wellington Barracks (later Columb Barracks) in the early 19th century.

 The current cathedral in Mullingar, the Cathedral of Christ the King, was built in the 1930s on the site of a former 19th century cathedral.

+Demography

+Mullingar is the twentieth largest urban area within the Republic of Ireland, and the third largest town in the Midlands region (after Portlaoise and Athlone), with a population of 22,667 as of the 2022 census.
+Mullingar is also the fastest growing urban area in the Midlands region, with a population increase of 1,739 (8.3%) from the 2016 census.

+According to the 2022 census, 75.8% of the usual resident population of Mullingar were born in Ireland, 4.8% in were born in the UK, 3.7% were born in Poland, 1.2% were born in India, and 14.4% were born elsewhere.
+The population of Mullingar is predominately white.
+In the 2022 census, 83.7% of the usual resident population of the town identified as white (including 67.5% white Irish, 13.5% other white, and 2.7% Irish traveller), 4.2% identified as Asian, 2.2% identified as Black, 3% identified as Other and 6.9% did not state an answer.

+Christianity is the largest religion within Mullingar, with the majority of the population identifying as Roman Catholic as of the 2022 census.
+However, between the 2016 and 2022 censuses, the proportion of those identifying as Roman Catholic in the town declined from 80.4% to 68.4%, alongside a rise in those reporting "No religion" from 6.9% to 11.5%.